 Who's afraid of math?
-Genetics plays a role, but researchers say environment still keyMarch 17th, 2014 in Psychology & Psychiatry /
+Genetics plays a role, but researchers say environment still keyMarch 17, 2014 in Medicine & Health / Psychology & Psychiatry

 A new study of math anxiety shows how some people may be at greater risk to fear math not only because of negative experiences, but also because of genetic risks related to both general anxiety and math skills.